 timezone: "{{ ansible_date_time.tz }}"

-is the fact obtained by joining ansible_distribution
+set_fact examplesIf os_version is the fact obtained by joining ansible_distribution with ansible_distribution_major_version then:

-directory of a role for a file called e.g. CentOS7.yml
+vars directory of a role for a file called e.g. CentOS7.yml - name: include variables based on OS version

 include_vars: "{{ os_version }}.yml"

-directory of a role for a file called e.g. CentOS7.yml
+tasks directory of a role for a file called e.g. CentOS7.yml - name: run tasks based on OS version

 include: "{{ os_version }}.yml"

-to include a variables file as a task in a playbook run.
-You can use no_log
+include_vars and vars_filesUse include_vars to include a variables file as a task in a playbook run.
+You can use no_log to ensure vars aren't logged.

-in a playbook to include one or more variables files. vars_files
+You can also use vars_files in a playbook to include one or more variables files. vars_files can't be used in a role.

-— can be useful for overriding defaults during an outage.The order of variables presented has been in increasing order.
+vars/main.yml-e-e @filename.yml — can be useful for overriding defaults during an outage.The order of variables presented has been in increasing order.
 There are more variable types than presented here — others aren't widely used or highly recommended

 See more: Ansible Variable precedence